 There is no shortage of small business tax tips out there, but some of the tax advice and tax reduction strategies for small businesses are easy to overlook.
 It’s not always easy to know which ones will save you cash or reduce your taxable income when it’s time to file your business tax return.
 On this page, we’ll provide you with some talking points to help you get the most out of a discussion with your tax advisor.
 We will also list the top ten tax planning strategies to keep in mind if you’re handling your own small business taxes and want to know how to save money on your taxes.

 Money-Saving Tax Tip #1: Discuss These Points with Your Tax Professional

 Does your business qualify for different tax treatments?

-Are there creative ways to pay taxes you can try?
+Other than standard deductions, are there creative ways to pay taxes you can try?

 Should you have a retirement savings plan?